Sex abuse 'devastating' says Parolin

 ALTRI ARTICOLI DALLA SEZIONE

 Gianfranco morto per salvare i 2 figli.
-Miryam e Claudia, amiche inseparabili fino alle fine
+Miryam e Claudia, amiche inseparabili fino alla fine

 Giovinazzo, grave bimba di 4 anni: colpita da tirante giostra.
 Madre fa da «scudo»